-A. Maturity of Debt: The average life of a debt issue shall be consistent, to the extent possible, with the average reasonably expected economic or useful life of the improvements or assets that the issue is financing.
-The weighted average maturity of the financing shall not exceed 120% of the average life of the assets being financed.
+A. Maturity of Debt: The weighted average maturity of a debt issue shall be consistent, to the extent possible, with the reasonably expected economic or useful life of the improvements or assets that the issue is financing.
+The weighted average maturity of a debt issuance shall not exceed 120% of the weighted average life of the assets being financed.
 In addition, the District shall consider the overall impact of the current and future debt burden of the financing when determining the duration of the debt issue.

-i.
-General Obligation Bonds:

-- a.
-The final maturity of General Obligation Bonds will be limited to the shorter of the average useful life of the assets financed or 25 years when such bonds are issued pursuant to the Education Code. - b.
-The final maturity of General Obligation Bonds issued under the Government Code will be limited to the shorter of the average useful life of the assets financed or 40 years.
+- i.
+General Obligation Bonds: - a.
+The final maturity of General Obligation Bonds will be limited to 25 years when such bonds are issued pursuant to the Education Code. - b.
+The final maturity of General Obligation Bonds will be limited to 40 years when such bonds are issued under the Government Code.
 Per AB 182, the maturity of bonds may not exceed 25 years unless there is no compounding of interest. - c.
 General Obligation Bond issues will generally be sized to the amount reasonably expected to be required for up to two years' expenditure requirements, taking into account unexpended proceeds of prior issues at the time an issue is sized. - ii.
 Lease-Purchase Obligations: The final maturity of equipment or real property lease obligations will be limited to the useful life of the assets to be financed.
 The final maturity of real property obligations will also consider the size of the financing. - iii.
 Mello-Roos Obligations and Revenue Bonds: These obligations, although repaid through additional taxes levied on a discrete group of taxpayers or from pledged developer fees, constitute overlapping indebtedness of the District and have an impact on the overall level of debt affordability.
-The District will develop separate guidelines for the issuance of such obligations as the need arises.

-- B. Debt Service Structure: The District shall design the financing schedule and repayment of debt so as to take best advantage of market conditions, provide flexibility, and, as practical, to recapture or maximize its debt capacity for future use.
+The District will develop separate guidelines for the issuance of such obligations as the need arises. - B. Debt Service Structure: The District shall design the financing schedule and repayment of debt so as to take best advantage of market conditions, provide flexibility, and, as practical, to recapture or maximize its debt capacity for future use.
 Annual debt service payments will generally be structured on a level basis per component financed; however, principal amortization may occur more quickly or slowly where permissible, to meet debt repayment, tax rate, and flexibility goals. - C. Capitalized Interest: Unless required for structuring purposes, the District will avoid the use of capitalized interest in order to avoid unnecessarily increasing the bond size and interest expense.
 Certain types of financings such as COPs or LRBs may require that interest on the debt be paid from capitalized interest until the District has use and possession of the pledged asset.
-However, the District may pledge assets using an asset-transfer structure as collateral for the issue in order to eliminate the need for capitalized interest. - D. Call Provisions: The Chief Financial Officer and Controller, based upon analysis from the municipal advisor of the economics of callable versus non-callable features and applicable state law, shall set forth call provisions for each issue.
+However, the District may pledge assets using an asset-transfer structure as collateral for the issue in order to eliminate the need for capitalized interest. - D. Call Provisions: The Chief Business Officer and Controller, based upon analysis from the municipal advisor of the economics of callable versus non-callable features and applicable state law, shall set forth call provisions for each issue.